AspireOrg/aspirewallet/README.md

 Development
 -----------

 The easiest way to develop locally is to install Federated Node in Docker environment.
-If you already have Bitcoin Core addrindex, Aspire Server and Aspireblock, then Aspirewallet can be manually installed using either of these approaches:
+If you already have AspireGasp addrindex, Aspire Server and Aspireblock, then Aspirewallet can be manually installed using either of these approaches:

 * Stand-alone Docker environment: refer to docker\start.sh in the Aspirewallet source code.
 * Manually: example based on the Docker template for Aspirewallet on Ubuntu 16.04 is provided below.